-For all the value it guarantees—an assiduous security defense, and compliance—it isn’t uncommon to receive an executive mandate for this investigative process.
+For all the value it guarantees—an assiduous security defense and compliance—it isn’t uncommon to receive an executive mandate for this investigative process.

 The expenses, however, can quickly rise, depending on the scope, testing type, methodology, tester qualifications, target environment complexity, and timeframe.
-In that case, economical alternatives become more appealing, particularly for Small to Medium-sized businesses (SMBs).
+In that case, economic alternatives become more appealing, particularly for Small to Medium-sized businesses (SMBs).

 Why is penetration testing recommended?

 The claimed value of pen-testing is in its efficient audits of your security controls.
 Its findings highlight the gaps—weak points in your IT infrastructure—security technology or configurations thereof and serve as a tactical guideline for strengthening your posture.

 The test results reveal your organization’s ability to handle malicious activities, defend against cyber-attacks, and quickly contain a breach.

 Pen-testing has numerous advantages, hence its high commendation.
 But like other security tactics, it isn’t perfect.
 To begin with, vendor offerings range in price and not all are made equal.
 Additional factors include:

 - The risk of business disruption because of exposure to the consequences of a real hack.